Month: August 2016

 On the way to Eastport, Maine we made a little side trip to a place called Reversing Falls.
 There’s not a waterfall.
 It’s called that because you can stand there and watch the current reverse its direction with the tide.
 Remember those 20 foot tides I told you about?
 We didn’t get to see it reverse, but we did enjoy another small hike and had the place to ourselves!

-Eastport, Maine is the easternmost town.
+Eastport, Maine is the easternmost town in the United States.
 We spent an afternoon there where we found another lobster roll to try.
-I mean…we were in Maine…we had to eat lobster, right?IMG_4802
+I mean…we were in Maine…we had to eat lobster, right?

 We stopped by Raye’s Mustard Mill.
 You could try all 20 or so flavors of mustard.
 I think we tried them all.
+And then we bought more mustard than one family really needs.
+Looks like we’re set for a while!

 The only thing we didn’t love about the Lubec, Maine area was the road getting there.
 It was sooo bad.
 It might have bumped the ALCAN out of our worst road ever spot.
 It was that bad!
 Now, having said that…we made it there fine.
-And we will travel that road again to go back.
+And we would travel that road again to go back.

+There were a few flowers.
+The wild roses were everywhere and smelled so good!
 And Guys….we found fireweed!!
 In Maine!
 It’s official…Maine is a mini-Alaska!!!

 We loved the Lubec area so much we’ve decided that once we’re done with the fifty state tour we could easily spend one or two months there…someday!